 ◊ Sedum spathulifolium or S. oreganum (stonecrop): Perennial.
 1-4 inches tall; spreads slowly.
 Sun to part sun (afternoon shade is welcome).
 Well-draining, gritty, lean soil.
 Bright yellow star-shaped flowers.
 Nice for rock gardens.
 Not a ground cover for foot traffic. (pictured below)

 ◊ Symphoricarpos albus (snowberry): Deciduous shrub.
 4-6 feet tall x 4-6 feet wide.
 Sun to mostly shade.
 Moist or dry soils; tolerates heavy soils.
 Drought tolerant when established.
 Tiny, paired, pink, bell-shaped flowers.
+Eventually forms a thicket.
 Controls erosion.

 ◊ Tiaralla trifoliata (foam flower): Perennial.
 8-14 inches tall x 1-14 inches wide.
 Shade to part shade.
 Spreads very slowly by rhizomes or seed.
 Moist, well-draining soil rich in organic matter.
 Panicles of white to pale pink flowers bloom from late spring to late summer.